boniface/quick.io/docs/overview/writing_applications.rst

 =======

 In this example, we (fakely) track the population of the world, sending out an updated population event every time a baby is born.

+You'll probably want to check out the `Doxygen API docs just to see what is possible <../doxygen>`_

 Code
 ----